USC Pharmacy students have numerous opportunities for international learning and service.

 - Allows for shadowing of health professionals coordinated by host institutions

 In addition to exchanges in clinical environments, USC students have also been placed in industry and government settings, interning at places such as the World Health Organization.
 And over holiday breaks, USC Pharmacy students have conducted service-learning trips to places such as Jamaica.

-For more information about international opportunities, contact Michael Wincor, PharmD, Associate Dean of Global Initiatives and Technology at email@example.com or (323) 442-1455.
+For more information about international opportunities, contact Michael Wincor, PharmD, Associate Dean of Global Initiatives at email@example.com or (323) 442-1455.